A simple brunch salmon egg salad full of flavors that perfectly complement each other! Dairy and gluten free too! Ready in under 30 minutes.

 When you prepare your own meals you can do whatever you want with them, and are not limited to the options listed in the menu.

-So for one of my first breakfasts I decided to fancy it up.
+So for one of my first breakfasts I decided to fancy it up and made this salmon egg salad recipe.
 I hadn’t had salad greens in months (what with fearing how they were washed in Asia) and though I have had hard boiled eggs, definitely not the soft boiled kind.

 Those two I jazzed up with some artisan garlic mayo we found in a small shops, alfalfa sprouts, pan fried mushrooms, and smoked salmon.